Ring Dinger Europe Logo

 Credentials and professional background

-Dr Jake Smith holds a Doctor of Chiropractic from Parker College of Chiropractic, earned in 2001 in Dallas, Texas, and a Bachelor’s in Nutrition from Florida State University, completed in 1997.
-He moved to Mallorca in 2003 and has spent more than two decades practising in Palma, building a clinic that now serves local and travelling patients seeking spinal assessment and chiropractic care.
+Dr Jake Smith earned his Doctor of Chiropractic from Parker College of Chiropractic in 2001 and previously completed a Bachelor’s in Nutrition at Florida State University in 1997.
+He moved to Mallorca in 2003 and has spent more than two decades practising in Palma, building the long-running clinic base that now supports Ring Dinger Europe.

 • Doctor of Chiropractic, Parker College of Chiropractic, 2001.